Tipser/slate/source/includes/_tipser-react-elements.md

     </TipserElementsProvider>,
     document.getElementById('root'));
 ```
+Please make sure:

-Make sure your HTML document contains an element of id `root` (`<div id="root"/>`) so that React can mount the app to your HTML document, provide `history` object on which we can rely for client side routing, when not provided routing is based on `window.history` and import CSS files.
-Also check our [configuration](#configuration-options) options.
+- your HTML document contains an element of id `root` (`<div id="root"/>`) so that React can mount the app to your HTML document

+- to provide `history` object on which we can rely for client side routing, when not provided routing is based on `window.history`

+- import CSS files.

+Also, check our [configuration](#configuration-options) options.

 <aside class="success">Great job!
 You're all set up with React Elements.
 For the reference of all Tipser React Elements, check below section.</aside>